compmem/smile/docs/examples/iat_mouse/iat_mouse.rst

     from gen_stim import *

 Our experiment first imports smile.commmon, where all of the most used states are imported from, as well as config and gen_stim.
-Lets take a look into config, were set define our global variables for the experiment.
+Let's take a look into config, where we set and define our global variables for the experiment.

 .. code-break:: python
     :linenos: